EthicalAesthetic/EthicalAesthetic/README.md

 ---

-*Feel free to reach out if you want to collaborate, chat about tech, or share ideas!*
+*Feel free to reach out if you want to, chat about tech, or share ideas!*